umarhassan-mitodl/15.960-fall-2017/content/pages/overview.md

 Prerequisites
 -------------

 No prerequisites.
 Permission of the instructor is required for enrollment.
-This course was limited to [Sloan Fellows MBA](http://mitsloan.mit.edu/fellows/) students.
+This course was limited to {{% resource_link "84a2ee3e-0fe9-4360-b24e-ccde0c7e6fa4" "Sloan Fellows MBA" %}} students.

 About the Course
 ----------------